DIVER-1: Scaling Intracranial EEG Foundation Models for Transferable Representations: Scaling Law

 \subsection{Scaling Law Experiment Details}

-Pretraining loss curves for the trained models are presented in Figure \ref{fig:losscurve} for the $\textsc{DIVER}_{\text{-}/\text{I}/1s}$ model family, Figure \ref{fig:losscurve_p50} for the $\textsc{DIVER}_{\text{-}/\text{I}/0.1s}$ model family and {Figure \ref{fig:losscurve_eeg} for the $\textsc{DIVER}_{\text{-}/\text{E}/1s}$ model family.
-For the iEEG models, we trained separate instances for each epoch to obtain the corresponding loss curves.
-In contrast, for EEG models, we trained all models with a fixed maximum of 32 epochs and extracted test loss values at the relevant epoch checkpoints for scaling analysis.
-This difference in training procedure was necessitated by computational constraints, as EEG model training requires substantially longer wall-clock time.
-Consequently, the iEEG plots display epoch-specific loss curves(\ref{fig:losscurve} and \ref{fig:losscurve_p50}), while the EEG plot presents all scaling curves within a single figure(Figure \ref{fig:losscurve_eeg}).
-Importantly, this methodological difference affects the learning rate schedule: we employed cosine annealing with warmup, where the decay schedule depends on the total number of training epochs.
-Therefore, extracting the loss at epoch 2 from a model trained for 32 epochs differs from the loss at epoch 2 of a model trained for only 2 epochs, as the learning rate trajectories diverge under these configurations.}
+Pretraining loss curves for the trained models are presented in Figure \ref{fig:losscurve} for the DIVER-1-1s model family and Figure \ref{fig:losscurve_p50} for the DIVER-1-0.1s model family.
+We trained separate instances for each epoch to obtain the corresponding loss curves.
+Importantly, we employed cosine annealing with warmup, where the decay schedule depends on the total number of training epochs.
+Therefore, extracting the loss at epoch 2 from a model trained for 32 epochs differs from the loss at epoch 2 of a model trained for only 2 epochs, as the learning rate trajectories diverge under these configurations.

-{\textbf{Unique number of tokens}} First of all, the estimated total number of unique tokens is $U_D = \text{number of data sample} \times \text{number of tokens per sample}$.
+\textbf{Unique number of tokens} First of all, the estimated total number of unique tokens is $U_D = \text{number of data sample} \times \text{number of tokens per sample}$.
 The number of tokens per sample can be expressed as $\text{number of channels} \times \text{number of timestamps} \times \text{proportion of unmasked patches}$.

-For iEEG, the total number of data samples is 636,480.
+The total number of data samples is 636,480.
 Since we randomly sampled from a 32 channel x 30 timestamp token grid using Beta(3,1) distribution for both axis, we estimate the number of tokens per sample as $32 \times 30 \times 0.75 \times 0.75=540$ tokens.
-Thus, we get $U_D=636,480 \times 540$ for iEEG.
+Thus, we get $U_D=636,480 \times 540$ for the data.

-In the case of EEG, the approximated total number of data samples is 1,960,800, and the number of tokens per sample is same as iEEG.
-Therefore, the $U_D=1,960,800\times540$ for EEG.